spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 #### Invoking a cross-server RPC from a client-worker

-The SpatialOS Runtime doe not process the call because this type of RPC is only available to a server-worker, not a client-worker.
+The SpatialOS Runtime does not process the call because this type of RPC is only available to a server-worker, not a client-worker.

 ### Unresolved parameters in an RPC